 Procurement fraud costs citizens more money than any other kind of corruption – billions of dollars a year worldwide.
 Advice about how to identify, prevent, and control such fraud is easy to find, but which measures really work?
 Moreover, procurement processes can be extremely complicated for participating vendors.
 How should governments balance the need for effective fraud detection with ensuring a process that is efficient and not overly burdensome for applicants?
-Join CAPI on October 20 as we explore these issues with experts in the field.
-Two FREE CLE credits will be available for non-transitional New York State attorneys.* Please register here.

 When: October 20, 2017 from 9am-11am

 Where: Columbia Law School, William & June Warren Hall, 1125 Amsterdam Avenue, Room L107